openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

     cd <_workspace>

-Corstone-1000 software is based on the Yocto Project which uses kas and bitbake commands to build the stack.
-To install kas tool, run:
+Corstone-1000 software is based on the Yocto Project which uses kas and bitbake commands to build the stack. kas version 4 is required.
+To install kas, run:

 ::